vem-audio-examples/Audio-Examples/README.md

 # Audio Examples For "Enriching Marketing Insights using Inferred Uncertainty from Fundamental Frequency in Verbal Replies - An Application to Net Promoter Score Practice"

-## F0 conotour manipualtion
+## F0 Contour Manipulation
-We manipulated the F0 contour of neutral yes/no utterances to 7 shapes: flat, increasing linear, decreasing linear, convex, concave, cubic(a>0), cubic(a<0).
+We manipulated the F0 contour of neutral yes/no utterances to 7 shapes: flat (used as benchmark in the experiment), increasing linear, decreasing linear, convex, concave, cubic(a>0), cubic(a<0).
 | Speaker    | Gender|Transcript|Manipulation    | Audio        |
 | -----------| -----------| ----------- | -----------| ----------- |
 | Speaker1    |Male|No|Original Neutral Audio| https://user-images.githubusercontent.com/52312216/192603133-1f391c6c-1adf-49ca-9d66-c34857fc622d.mp4|